jparkington/Electric-Brew/README.md

 ![12 - Percent Change in Categorical Features After Optimization](<./fig/analysis/jp/12 - Percent Change in Categorical Features After Optimization.png>)

 <br>

+### Major Takeaways

+1. **Solar is more expensive**, but that said, you can bank credits in the summer and use them in the winter.

+2. **Heating and cooling dominate** the cost profile for the company, and should be a focus for cost optimization.

+3. Because energy usage is greatest during peak hours, a **shift to a variable rate** (Mid/On/Off Peak) would be **more costly**.

+4. **The structure of the data** lends itself well to prediction and an opportunity to revisit as the business changes.

 ## Acknowledgments